kubernetes-sigs/gateway-api/geps/x.md

 **Julian**: _I didn’t look closely before deleting it, but I think it said a few months ago.
-And there are lots of different kinds of policy and lots of individual policies, hang on a minute…_
+And there are lots of different kinds of policy and lots of individual policies, hang on a minute..._

 **Julian**: _Looks like about 47 for your chunk of the world, a couple hundred system-wide._